-Feldman + Partners is a purpose-driven strategy and investment firm with three main areas of focus:
+Feldman + Partners is a strategy and investment firm with three main areas of focus:

 1